Jimmy Boyd: Acting career

+In 1956, Boyd played Huckleberry Finn in the United States Steel Hour production of Frank Luther's musical adaptation of "Tom Sawyer".
+Boyd reprised the role a year later when Luther adapted "Huck Finn" as a musical.

 Boyd was a regular cast member on the situation comedy Date with the Angels, starring Betty White, playing the role of Wheeler.
-After the show was cancelled midway through its only season (1957-58), he went on to become a regular on Bachelor Father for the remainder of its five-year run (1957-62).
+After the show was cancelled midway through its only season (1957–58), he went on to become a regular on Bachelor Father for the remainder of its five-year run (1957–62).
 The popular situation comedy starred John Forsythe and featured Noreen Corcoran and Sammee Tong.
 Boyd played the role of Howard Meechum, awkward classmate and sometime boyfriend of Corcoran's character Kelly.

-During the same years, Boyd appeared in several films, often in dramatic roles.
+During the same period, Boyd appeared in several films, often in dramatic roles.
 These included the role of schoolboy Howard in Inherit the Wind (1960), a drama starring Spencer Tracy, based on the Scopes Monkey Trial of 1925.

 Boyd's acting career was interrupted by military service when he was drafted into the US Army in 1960.
-Later in the 1960s he went to Vietnam, but as a celebrity rather than a soldier, appearing alongside other actors and singers in two USO tours.
+Later in the 1960s, he went to Vietnam, but as a celebrity rather than a soldier, appearing alongside other actors and singers in two USO tours.

-Personal life
+Personal life and death

-In 1960, Boyd married actress Yvonne Craig (later TV's Batgirl).
+In 1960, Boyd married actress Yvonne Craig who he met when they were costars in the Bing Crosby musical High Time.
 The marriage ended in divorce in 1962.
 Boyd married a second time in 1980 to Anne Forrey.
 They had a son together, but divorced in 1984.
 He remained single for the rest of his life.
-When asked, "What's the most exciting thing that ever happened to you?" his reply was, "The birth of my son."

 Jimmy Boyd died of cancer in 2009 at the age of 70.